ryanmuller/pkb-demos/README.md

 ```

 Now you can fetch your bookmarks and notes by passing your username.
-This creates `com.diigo.rmuller.db` with the same schema as Tumblr
+This creates `diigo.com_rmuller.db` with the same schema as Tumblr
 import:

 ```